open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-first-steps.md

 **NOTE**: Raw.githack link above is case sensitive to your username.

-* Once you complete the Step 3 you will have:
+* Once you complete Step 3 you will have:
     * 1 Pull request made

 ## Step 4 - Planet Tutorial